yuki-koyama/blender-cli-rendering/README.md

 ## Possible Usages

+- Material to learn how to use Blender Python APIs.
 - Visualization of 3D data with fancy rendering quality.
 - Generation of synthetic training datasets for machine learning-based computer vision.